Alain de Botton

 Ms. Tippett: Isn’t that interesting?
 And it sounds paradoxical.

-Ms. Tippett: I debated over whether I would discuss this with you, but I think I will.
+Ms. Tippett: You know, I debated over whether I would discuss this with you, but I think I will.
 I’m single right now and have been for a few years, and it’s actually been a great joy.
 Not that I think I will be single forever or want to be single forever.
-Although, actually, I think I would be all right if I were, which is a real watershed.
-And also what this chapter of life has taught me to really enjoy more deeply and take more seriously are all the many forms of love in life aside from just romantic love or being coupled.
+Although, actually, I think I would be alright if I were, which is a real watershed.
+And also what this part of — this chapter of life has taught me to really enjoy more deeply and take more seriously are all the many forms of love in life aside from just romantic love or being coupled.
 Do people talk to you about that?

 Mr. de Botton: Well, it’s funny because just as you were saying, “I’m single,” I was about to say, “You’re not.”
 Because we have to look at what this idea of singlehood is.
 We’ve got this word “single” which captures somebody who’s not got a long-term relationship.